FouadRaheb/FRPreferences/README.md

 FRPreferences has 2 types of sections:

-- `FRPSection`: used to create a section with multiple cells.
+- `FRPSection`: used to create a section with multiple cells
 - `FRPViewSection`: used to create a view section

 ***FRPSection***